 1. Stanford University

-Stanford tops our list because it has one of the most unique layouts and campus features.
-Stanford has terra cotta-colored roofs, charming fountains, and long indoor-outdoor hallways that invite in a fresh breeze while walking to class.
+Stanford University tops our list because it has one of the most unique layouts and campus features.
+Stanford University has terra cotta-colored roofs, charming fountains, and long indoor-outdoor hallways that invite in a fresh breeze while walking to class.

 The Most Beautiful College Campuses